nihpo/SynthHealthData/README.md

 Please see the [SynthTrial](/synthtrial) section for more details.

-## SynthSubmission
+## Stage III: SynthSubmission

-Stage III: Synthetic Submission with results of Synthetic Trial, Synthetic Person PHR

 User selects a pre-defined SynthTrial and builds a Docker container with a full "Computable Clinical Trial Submission".

-The Docker container will include all the CDISC SDTM files, plus the SynthPHRs, plus other files we're working on.
+The Docker container includes all the CDISC SDTM files, plus the SynthPHRs, plus other files we're working on.

 * Fully digital trial data submission
 * Reviewer analyzes full raw data